BIMSBbioinfo/pigx/README.md

 # Install

-At this time there are no ready-made packages for this pipeline, so you need to install PiGx from source.
+You can install this pipeline and all of its dependencies through GNU

-You can find the [latest
+Guix:

-release](https://github.com/BIMSBbioinfo/pigx_scrnaseq/releases/latest)
+    guix package -i pigx-scrnaseq

-here.
+You can also install it manually from source.
+You can find the [latest release](https://github.com/BIMSBbioinfo/pigx_scrnaseq/releases/latest) here.
 PiGx uses the GNU build system.
 Please make sure that all required dependencies are installed and then follow these steps after